 If you are required to self-isolate or quarantine you should still be paid in accordance with your SEA.

 During such a period, an employer should not order you to take unpaid contractual or statutory leave for which you would normally be paid.
 Any contravention of this can be challenged with the assistance of Nautilus.

 The cost of any accommodation required for self isolation or any testing procedures required either by the company or government legislation should be met by the employer.

 11. My employer is refusing off-signing and repatriation at the end of my contract due to Covid 19 fears, is this legal?

 Under the MLC you have a right to be repatriated once your tour of duty is finished.

 An employer can only refuse that if, under your SEA, there is a clause that permits it to extend the tour of duty.

-The UK has recently updated and re-issued MIN 632 (M), for UK ships, and takes account of the ILO note and other international protocols.
+The UK has re-issued MIN 632 (M), for UK ships, and takes account of the ILO note and other international protocols.
 It describes the very limited circumstances in which seafarers can be offered an extension to their SEA when they cannot be repatriated due to Covid-19 related barriers.
-Seafarers must be given the right to take advice: they cannot be forced to accept and extension, it must be agreed with informed consent.
+Seafarers must be given the right to take advice: they cannot be forced to accept and extension, it must be agreed with the informed consent of the seafarer.

-9. I am feeling unwell onboard and due to dock in a port that is refusing shore access, what can I do?
+13. I am feeling unwell onboard and due to dock in a port that is refusing shoer access, what can I do?

 The ship owner has a duty to pay for your medical care and treatment, therapeutic appliances, and board and lodging until you have recovered.
 You will also be entitled to full pay until you are repatriated.
 After repatriation you will be entitled to pay (in whole or in part – check flag state law) until at least 16 weeks from the date you became sick.